evidentlyai/evidently/docs/book/support/migration.md

 description: How to migrate to the new Evidently API.
 ---

+This page will help if you get one of the following errors:
+* no module named 'evidently.dashboard'
+* modulenotfounderror: no module named 'evidently.dashboard'

 # What changed

 Starting from Evidently 0.1.59, the old API that uses `Dashboards` and `json profiles` was deprecated.
 This functionality is now available using the `Report` object.